Why light? Why vision?

 Extraterrestrial vision.
 If we (Earth based life) were significantly colder, then the thermal noise of our molecules would be proportionately less, so we might have evolved vision in the IR.
 A life-form on a hotter planet under a hotter star would deal with more thermal noise.
 It might also perhaps have an alternative biochemistry (silicon instead of carbon?) and so more stable molecules.
 It might see in the UV.
 But not very far in the UV, because I don't think that there are any molecules stable at temperatures above a few thousand K. So some of the exoplanets recently discovered are too hot for chemistry, let alone life.

-So Mark, while I share your wonder at the power of vision, there is a short answer to your question: It's largely because we live near a star whose surface temperature is about 6,000 K on a planet that is about 20 times colder.
+So Mark, while I share your wonder at the power of vision, there is a first, short answer to your question: It's largely because we live near a star whose surface temperature is about 6,000 K on a planet that is about 20 times colder.

 We can again ask why.
 Part of the reason for that is our orbit: overall, the more distant planets are colder and the closer ones hotter.
 However, in its youth, the earth was very much hotter.
 First, it was heated by its own gravitational collapse: losing some of the kinetic energy and gravitational potential energy of the components that formed it.
 Then heated again by later collisions, especially the large one that split off the moon.
 The earth's radioactivity – a considerable contribution to the surface temperature – was much stronger then.
 Some claim that life began (under the sea) only a few hundred million years after the earth formed, so it probably must have cooled below the boiling point by then.
-The atmosphere makes a big difference: a big fraction of the incoming energy is in the visible (~ 0.5 μm) but the earth radiates it out into the rest of the sky in the far IR, where different atmospheric compositions make a difference.
-(With the worrying exception of the recent global warming, the solar power absorbed by the earth equals the IR power radiated from earth.
+The atmosphere makes a big difference: a big fraction of the incoming energy is in the visible (~ 0.5 ?m) but the earth radiates it out into the rest of the sky in the far IR, where different atmospheric compositions make a difference.
+(With the worrying exception of the recent global warming, the solar power absorbed by the earth almost exactly equals the IR power radiated from earth.
 However, because these occur at different temperatures, there is a huge increase in entropy: details in this chapter.)

 Vision vs hearing